jconorgrogan/Informational-Constructivism/README.md

 1.  **Analytical Tool (Standard Logic):** Relies on clarity, consistency, efficiency.
 2.  **Derived System Behavior (Structure Dynamic):** Characterizes viable trajectories navigating Saturation by managing the Consequences of Irreversibility under Finite State limits and cost pressures, effectively steering clear of the Operational Limit's ambiguity.
 3.  **Self-Consistent Loop:** The characteristics making logic effective (clarity, consistency, efficiency) are precisely those favored by systems operating under the Structure Dynamic.
-    *   The Structure Dynamic inherently favors *clearly distinguishable states* (Finite States, avoiding Operational Limit ambiguity), *manageable consequences* leading to predictable behavior (consistency), and *efficient information handling* balancing trade-offs (parsimony), driven by cost optimization.
+    *   The Structure Dynamic inherently favors *clearly distinguishable states* (Finite States, avoiding Operational Limit ambiguity), *manageable consequences* leading to predictable behavior (consistency), and *efficient information handling* balancing trade-offs (parsimony), driven by cost optimization. **These operational efficiencies are essential for maintaining stable self-reference under finite constraints.**
-4.  **Internal Justification:** Standard logic is justified *internally* because the system's derived behavior (the Structure Dynamic operating within Finite States) necessarily selects for trajectories embodying the principles central to that logic.
+4.  **Internal Justification:** Standard logic is justified *internally* because the system's derived behavior (the Structure Dynamic enabling stable self-reference within Finite States) necessarily selects for trajectories embodying the principles central to that logic.
 5.  **Conclusion:** The validity of using standard logical analysis is affirmed by the derived necessary dynamics.
 The tool fits because the system necessarily behaves according to the tool's principles under the stated assumptions.
-6.

-- **Next step:** Explore concrete structural manifestations driven by the Structure Dynamic (conservation laws, symmetries, codes, computation) as efficient strategies for managing consequences within Finite States, potentially exploring connections to observed physical limits and constraints on artificial intelligence, and make Appendix C more rigorous.

 ## Appendix C: Foundational Logic Chain (and current status)